Reverse Diffusion Sequential Monte Carlo Samplers: Background

 The final set of weighted particles forms a discrete approximation to the final target $\gamma_0$, which is asymptotically exact given infinite particles under regularity conditions \citep{chopin2020introduction}.
-However, the efficacy of SMC greatly depends on the choice of intermediate proposals and targets -- the closer these intermediate distributions are to the marginals of the final target, the more effective the SMC sampler.
+However, the efficacy of SMC greatly depends on the choice of intermediate targets and proposals -- the closer these intermediate distributions are to the marginals of the final target, the more effective the SMC sampler.